ArtyomLL1995/Dropbox-for-Salesforce/README.md

 ## Setting up Authentication Provider

-Edit Auth Provider: Navigate to Auth Provider in your org, locate the Dropbox provider, and click 'Edit'.
-Input the API key and API secret obtained from your Dropbox Connected App.
+Edit Auth.Provider: Navigate to 'Auth.Provider' in your org, locate the 'Dropbox' provider, and click 'Edit'.
+Input the API key and API secret obtained from your Connected App from Dropbox.

 ## Redirect URIs Configuration

-Retrieve the callback URL from the Salesforce Configuration section and add it to the 'Redirect URIs' section of your Dropbox connected app.
+Retrieve the callback URL from the 'Salesforce Configuration' section and add it to the 'Redirect URIs' section of your Dropbox connected app.

 ## Named Credentials Configuration